-We should start by reminding ourselves that we humans are hugely dependent on forests for their ability to take-up carbon dioxide (CO2) from the air.1 Planting more trees and restoring forests (afforestation and reforestation) would absorb more CO2, and thus could be part of global measures to mitigate climate change.
+It’s important to acknowledge that as humans, we are hugely dependent on forests for their ability to take-up carbon dioxide (CO2) from the air.1 Planting more trees and restoring forests (afforestation and reforestation) would absorb more CO2, and thus could be part of global measures to mitigate climate change.

-Now, imagine if we removed all the trees.
-There would no longer be the potential to use this mitigation measure.2 The impacts of climate change – water shortage, more extreme weather and food insecurity – will be a lot more intense.
+Imagine then that all the trees were lost.
+We’d lose the potential for this mitigation measure to be used.2 The impacts of climate change – water shortage, more extreme weather and food insecurity – would be a lot more intense.
 Of course, the consequences for humans do not end there.
 Deforestation puts many parts of our daily lives at risk – from the air we breathe down to our morning coffee.3

 Deforestation is the process of clearing away forests to make way for other uses, such as roads, agriculture or palm oil plantations.4

 Satellite data shows that tropical forests are being lost at a rate of about 31,000 square miles per year.5 In Brazil’s Amazon rainforest alone, an area about the size of New York City was cleared between January and March of this year.6